Degrees and Certifications:

 Ms. Hannah Meneely

-Outside of teaching, I am a figure skating coach at the rink I grew up skating at, in Kirkwood & Webster Groves Missouri.
-I coach two Nationally ranked synchronized skating teams with skaters that come from all over the St. Louis area.
+Outside of teaching, I love hanging out with friends & family, traveling, and playing with my two dogs!
+I am also a figure skating coach at the rink I grew up skating at, in Kirkwood & Webster Groves Missouri.
+I coach Nationally ranked synchronized skating teams with skaters that come from all over the St. Louis area.
 I have a passion for helping kids reach their full potential in physical activities in school and outside of school and want to help them be the best that they can be!

 ♥ When students get enough active play, there’s a marked improvement in their cognitive abilities, academic behavior and overall attitude, according to the Heart and Stroke Foundation.
 It’s more important than ever to encourage our kids to incorporate physical activity into their day.
 (Preschoolers need at least 180 minutes of physical activity each day, while kids aged five to 17 need 60 minutes of mild to moderate exercise a day.)